Kauto/better-sqlite3-helper/README.md

 The migration in this library mimics the migration system of the excellent [sqlite](https://www.npmjs.com/package/sqlite) by Kriasoft.

 To use this feature you have to create a `migrations`-directory in your root.
-Inside you create `sql`-files that are seperated in a up- and a down-part:
+Inside you create `sql`-files that are separated in a up- and a down-part:

 ##### `migrations/001-initial-schema.sql`